pikard86/raziel/README.md

 ## Content

-All the contents can be stored on a remote repository the library encrypts the data and than sends encripted data to the repository.
+All the contents can be stored on a remote repository the library encrypts the data and than sends encrypted data to the repository.
 Data can be shared among users and only the owner and the selected user can access to the content.